 We have used the Privately Managed Port Companies industry rating methodology to assess the rating of DP World.
-As a result of the acquisitions in 2019, we expect the proportion of non-core activities to increase, weakening the subfactor to B from Ba.
+As a result of the acquisitions in 2019, we expect the proportion of non-core activities to increase, weakening th subfactor to B from Ba.
+Moody's 12-18 month forward view does not incorporate PFZW's proposed minority buy-out offer and dividend payment to Dubai World.